Requirements for Employer Registrations

 - Third-party recruiters, unless the name of your client and the job title are clearly indicated in the job or internship posting.

-- In order to avoid any misunderstandings, we suggest that you provide students with written confirmation of job offers and details.
+To avoid any misunderstandings, we suggest that you provide students with written confirmation of job offers and details.

 On our end, we make certain that students are aware of on-campus interviewing policies and the consequences of failing to appear for an interview or backing out of an offer.
 Please let us know if you experience any concerns about a candidate from Williams.